meg-huggingface/bias-testing/README.md

-Code for fineweb bias evaluation
+Code for bias evaluation -- run fineweb_bias_eval.ipynb as a colab example for FineWeb.